Jose Panganiban, Camarines Norte: Electricity and Water Supply

-Jose Panganiban is being served by the National Power Corporation through CANORECO (Camarines Norte Electric Cooperative).
+Jose Panganiban is being served by the National Power Corporation through (Camarines Norte Electric Cooperative).
 A Coal Power Plant is set to be built by H and WB Asia Pacific Pte.
 Ltd. by 4th quarter of 2017 which is expected to generate a total of 700 Megawatts of power supply by 2025.

 Water supply and treatment is provided by Jose Panganiban Water District, a local cooperative.
 The water system of Jose Panganiban Water District (JPWD) includes surface water and groundwater (through wells) as water source.
 It also consists of treatment facilities, pumping facilities, reservoir, pipelines and service connections.
 It was constructed in 1953 with the concrete intake structure (Paltic Dam) along Paltic Creek, a reservoir, pipelines and service connections as its original facilities.
 A series of rehabilitation projects had been implemented in Jose Panganiban consisting of source development (well drilling and construction of surface water source), provision of electromechanical facilities, pipeline extension to adjacent barangays and installation of additional service connections.